Black hole spacetimes with dark matter spikes: Energy-momentum tensor and backreaction effects: introduction

 To incorporate these dynamical effects more consistently, we adopt the Einstein cluster model \cite{Einstein:1939ms,Comer:1993a}, which describes a self-gravitating system of collisionless particles with an anisotropic velocity distribution.
 In our framework, the DM spike is assumed to form under adiabatic evolution.
 This allows the spike to be constructed self-consistently from an initial DM halo through conservation of orbital actions.
 For the host halo, we adopt a Hernquist profile \cite{Hernquist:1990be}, which provides a realistic finite-mass model with an inner slope similar to that of the NFW profile while offering analytic simplicity.
 The corresponding spike distribution function (DF) is then used to compute the full energy-momentum tensor of the DM spike from the particle distribution function, explicitly accounting for the kinetic contribution to the energy density and the nonvanishing pressure components arising from noncircular orbits.
 This approach bridges the gap between oversimplified fluid models and the fully self-consistent Einstein-Vlasov description, while remaining tractable for numerical implementation.
 Using the derived energy-momentum tensor as a fixed source, we numerically solve the Einstein field equations for a static, spherically symmetric spacetime containing a BH surrounded by a DM spike.
 By using the parameters for the Milky way fitted in \cite{Eadie:2015}, we find that the kinetic term enhances the total energy density near the spike by roughly 50\% compared with the rest-mass contribution, while the radial pressure, though subdominant, introduces mild anisotropy in the stress components.
 We find the derived tensor satisfies all the standard energy conditions.
-Furthermore, the resulting spacetime exhibits a slight but non-negligible deviation from the Schwarzschild solution—roughly a factor of two larger than that found in previous treatments considering only the mass density.
-Although our model is semi-consistent, whose energy-momentum tensor and metric are solved iteratively rather than solved simultaneously, this approximation is physically well justified.
+Furthermore, the resulting spacetime exhibits a slight but non-negligible deviation from the Schwarzschild solution --- roughly a factor of two larger than that found in previous treatments considering only the mass density.
+Although our model is semiconsistent, whose energy-momentum tensor and metric are solved iteratively rather than solved simultaneously, this approximation is physically well-justified.
 In realistic systems, the DM spike around a supermassive BH is expected to be extremely dilute, leading to a weak gravitational backreaction.
-Hence, the iterative treatment adopted here captures the essential physics and represents a realistic step toward a fully self-consistent relativistic description of BHs embedded in DM halos.
+We begin with an analysis within a perturbative framework and find that the iterative treatment captures the leading-order effects of the DM spike.
+This treatment therefore represents a realistic step toward a fully self-consistent relativistic description of BHs embedded in DM halos.